Bohr Model of Atomic Structure

 Where cos Φ is called power factor and given by

 I can be resolved in two rectangular components IcosΦ along V and IsinΦ perpendicular to V. Only Icos Φ contributes to real power.
-Thus Only VIcos Φ is called wattful component or active component and VIsin Φ is called wattless component or reactive component.
+Thus only VIcos Φ is called wattfull component or active component and VIsin Φ is called wattless component or reactive component.

 Single Phase Power Equation for RC Circuit

 Power is same as in the case of R-L circuit.
-Unlike R-L circuit power factor is leading in R-C circuit
+Unlike R-L circuit electrical power factor is leading in R-C circuit.